lhange42/Capstone-Generator/README.md

 ### Description of Assembly

 The first picture on the left is showing the center of the generator which will be composed of two laser cut plates and 8 solenoids.
 These solenoids will be held in place by the circular slots in the laser cut piece that will equal the radius of the smaller section of the solenoid.
 However, this plan is one of the first ideas and our new idea is to make a friction fit layer of three plates that will hold 8 coils; we are doing this to create less separation between the magnets and the coils.
 The two laser-cut plates will be screwed together so the solenoids are tightly held in between them.
 The second picture is a sheet of laser cut material and the thickness of the laser cut material is the exact same as the magnets so this will make it easy to stack plates to make our magnets securely harnessed.
-In terms of generator diction, our center ring of coils will bet the stator of the generator since it’s stationary and just harnessing power while the ring of magnets is going to be the rotor since it will be attached to the rotating axis and spinning with it.
+In terms of generator diction, our center ring of coils will be the stator of the generator since it’s stationary and just harnessing power while the ring of magnets is going to be the rotor since it will be attached to the rotating axis and spinning with it.
+These generator will be 2 phase which means that their are two circuits that our generator will be divided into.
+The reason this is, is because our ring of magnets will be alteranting poles so each coil will be experiencing the opposite poles of the one next to it this is why it's an alternating current.
+So Coil 1,3,5,7 will be connected and coil 2,4,6,8 will be connected

 ### Research
 #### Magnetic Induction